By Doug Chando

-Are You Ready to Recover, or Do You Just Think It?
+Are You Ready To Recover, Or Do You Just Think It?

 This is the fourth blog in a five-part series on risk mitigation and how Commvault can help.
+Read the third one.

 As we have talked about in previous blogs, it’s no secret your data is under constant threat.
 Because of this fact, you have done everything humanly possible to try to protect it.
 You have secured and hardened your environment, and you have set up multiple dimensions of monitoring and alerting as an early warning system for potential threats.
 So that’s enough, right?
 Well, let’s consider a few figures regarding the expanding nature of these malicious threats.

 - Damage related to cybercrime is projected to hit $6 trillion annually by 2021

 - The average ransomware attack costs a company $5 million

 - It takes organizations an average of 191 days to identify data breaches

 It’s clear the number of threats is increasing, the frequency at which they are occurring is accelerating, as are the levels of sophistication.
 A “good enough” view of prevention is not enough.
 It’s time to plan for a disaster, regardless of the type, as if it is nearly certain to happen.
 So back to the question in the title, “Are you ready to recover, or do you just think it?”

 That brings us to our third critical component of a successful risk mitigation strategy – recovery readiness.
 In my conversations with our customers and prospects, many of them “felt” they were prepared for a recovery event, but really had no way to ensure that they were.
 Let’s put ourselves into a common situation: your boss comes into your office and asks whether you are ready for the DR test this weekend.
 Your response might be “yes!”
 But how confident are you?